atifzamandev/casino-games/README.md

 ### Step 2

 Setup Semantic UI for styling.
 Designing homepage with logo and login form and after that adding login functionality.
 Added login functionality using conteact api.
 Created AuthContext, Login hook while maintaing sepration of concern.
 Added validations at UI level.

+### Step 3

+Added UserAvatarCard, LogoutButton with functionality and SearchGame components.
+Refactored component structure and styles for better scalability and maintainability.
+All components have been organized into appropriate folders, each with its own dedicated style file.
+Added responsive styling.

+## Future Tasks

+- Extensive styling improvement such is fonts, sizing, spacing etc.
+- Instead of global styling implement component based styling.